OUR TEAM

 • Julie Despres

-NATURE ART & OBSERVATION TEACHER / ENRICHMENT COORDINATOR
+NATURE EDUCATOR / ENRICHMENT COORDINATOR

 Julie was first introduced to education in 1997 when she started working at a small child care center in Sandwich NH.
 That small school in the woods was the beginning of a wonderful journey to bring the love of learning in a natural environment to young learners.
 She has worked with children of all ages for over 25 years in multiple settings, from everything from being a Postpartum Doula to teaching children's fitness.
 In 2009, Julie opened Natural Beginnings, a nature inspired preschool in VA.
 She closed the door of that school after 10 years and then helped two other forest schools in VA to get started.
 Her dream has always been to move back to NH from VA, and in June she did just that.
 Julie has 3 children as well as Kais, her family’s adventure dog!
 Her family enjoys learning survival skills, camping, hiking, finding swimming holes and finding the best ice cream in any given town.
 She believes that Heartwood will be another part of her never ending Journey to keep the love of learning in our kiddos.